-In a 2017 study, Neumann identified 21 muscles that interact with each other only at the hip level.
+In a 2017 study, Neumann identified 21 muscles that interact with each other just at the hip level.

-Since the origins, the glutes have always been a very attractive area of the body for the human being; they can be found in different cultures, ethnic groups and eras.
+Since the ancient times, glutes have always been a very attractive area of the body for the human being; they can be found in different cultures, ethnic groups and eras.

 If your goal is aesthetics, training the glutes will improve your body composition by increasing the percentage of lean mass and decreasing the percentage of fat mass, thus allowing you to sculpt your body.
-As we said previously, you will train more muscle groups with exercises for the glutes, making the workout more intense and consequently activating what is called the EPOC Effect “Excess Post-Exercise Oxygen Consumption.”
-A phenomenon that occurs after training and for which there is an increased consumption of oxygen.
-There are conflicting opinions in the scientific literature regarding the duration of this phenomenon.
+As said previously, you will train more muscle groups with exercises that have been labelled as "for glutes", making the workout more intense and consequently activating what is called the EPOC Effect “Excess Post-Exercise Oxygen Consumption.”
+A phenomenon that occurs after training and for which there is an increased consumption of oxygen; there are conflicting opinions in the scientific literature regarding the duration of this phenomenon.

-The glutes allow us to extend the hips, move sideways and rotate our body, all functional movements, therefore, if we train them we will see improvements in our performance in terms of functional movements such as jerks, jumps, squats, changes of direction, throw … let’s consider the hammer throw for example.
-When a beginner approaches the hammer throw, initially uses the upper body more, but as they train and the correct technique is taught they will use the whole body and having strong glutes will allow them to get maximum power from hips and legs … If you know Marco Lingua, a hammer thrower from Chivasso (Italy) who got the tenth position at the 2017 London World Championships, he is currently preparing for Tokyo Olympics 2021 following a workout where the deadlift is helping him to increase the throw distance.
+The glutes allow us to extend the hips, move sideways and rotate our body; these are functional movements, therefore, if we train them we will see improvements in our performance in terms of movements like jerks, jumps, squats, changes of direction, throw… let’s consider the hammer throw for example: when a beginner approaches the hammer throw, they initially use the upper body more than the lower body.
+However, as they train and learn the correct technique, they will use their whole body and having strong glutes will allow them to get maximum power from hips and legs … If you know Marco Lingua, a hammer thrower from Chivasso (Italy) who achieved the tenth position at the 2017 London World Championships, he is currently preparing for Tokyo Olympics 2021 following a workout where the deadlift is helping him to increase the throw distance.

-The hammer throw is just one example, if we want to look at completely different sports, for example the 100m run, training the glutes reinforces the final phase of the range of motion of the hip extension, which is the area most involved when there is contact with the ground during the sprint; it is the most important area for the production of force and the propulsion of the body forward.
+The hammer throw is just an example, if we want to look at completely different sports, for example the 100m run, training the glutes reinforces the final phase of the range of motion of the hip extension,that is the area most involved when there is contact with the ground during sprint; it is the most important area for the production of force and the forward propulsion of the body.

-Here is a list of improvements that can be achieved by training strength in the glutes:
+Here is a list of improvements that can be achieved by training glutes strength:

 • Acceleration and maximum speed in sprint